 8.2 If the Applicant is below the age of sixteen (16) they do not need to sign the Applicant Signature but all parts of the Applicant Declaration must be completed by the parent or legal guardian who is signing the parental consent.

-9.1 The Applicant must supply two (2) passport quality colour photographs, one (1) of which must be countersigned by the Verifier.
+9.1 The Applicant must supply two (2) passport quality colour photographs, one (1) of which must be countersigned by the Referee.

-9.4 The photograph that is not countersigned by the Verifier must be stuck or glued to the specified box (marked ‘ATTACH ONE PHOTO HERE’) within the Application Form.
+9.5 The second photograph, the one not countersigned by the Referee, must be stuck or glued to the specified box (marked ‘ATTACH ONE PHOTO HERE’) within the Application Form.

 10.1 Although We may issue You with a Card it remains at all times Our legal property.
 It may only be used by the lawful holder of the Card who is the Applicant.
 The Card may not be lent, sold or given to any other person under any circumstances.